Analyzer: Communications Analysis

 Video Guidance

-Watch the following video, then follow the steps below incorporating the systems and missions you work on (sample inputs provided).Using a starter scenario
+Watch the following video.
+Then follow the steps below, which incorporate the systems and missions you work on (sample inputs provided).Using a starter scenario

 To speed things up and have you to focus on the portion of this exercise that teaches you Analyzer, a partially created scenario has been provided for you.